Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Combined cap on EPF + SSF + CIT: lower of Rs 5,00,000 or one-third of assessable income from employment (Income Tax Act 2058 §63, as amended by Finance Act 2078).

-For a Rs 12 lakh annual earner, one-third = Rs 4 lakh — that becomes your effective cap, not the Rs 5 lakh nominal limit.
-For a Rs 18 lakh earner, one-third = Rs 6 lakh, so the Rs 5 lakh cap binds.
-CIT contributions are voluntary; this is the lever you control.
+A Rs 12 lakh earner sees one-third = Rs 4 lakh, so that becomes the effective cap rather than the Rs 5 lakh nominal limit.
+A Rs 18 lakh earner sees one-third = Rs 6 lakh, which means the Rs 5 lakh cap binds.
+CIT contributions are voluntary, which makes them the lever you control.

-The mechanics of which retirement bucket to use are covered in the dedicated CIT vs PF vs SSF post.
+For the mechanics of which retirement bucket to use, see the dedicated CIT vs PF vs SSF post.

 2. Life insurance premium — Rs 40,000

 Pure-term life insurance premium counts.
-Endowment and ROP premium also count, but you should not buy ROP just to use this deduction.
-At the 30% marginal slab, this saves you Rs 12,000/year.
+Endowment and ROP premium also count, though you should not buy ROP just to use this deduction.
+At the 30% marginal slab, this saves Rs 12,000/year.

 3. Health insurance premium — Rs 20,000

 Most salaried people miss this entirely.
-If you have a private health policy or cover for parents, the premium is deductible up to Rs 20,000.
+If you carry a private health policy or cover for parents, premium is deductible up to Rs 20,000.
 At 30%, that's Rs 6,000 saved.

 4. Approved donations — Rs 1,00,000 / 5% of assessable income

 Donations to organisations approved under Section 12 of the Income Tax Act are deductible up to the lower of Rs 1,00,000 or 5% of assessable income.
-Random Facebook fundraisers and personal guthi contributions don't qualify; specific PAN-issuing charities do.
-Ask the charity for their tax-exemption certificate before giving.
+Facebook fundraisers and personal guthi contributions don't qualify.
+Specific PAN-issuing charities do.
+Ask the charity for their tax-exemption certificate before you give.

 Stacking them — what it actually saves